 “The Muslim has experienced his own prayer successes that confirmed to him that Allah is the only true god.
 What about Jews who pray in their particular way to their god?
 They say their prayers get answered too.
 Millions of Hindus claim positive results from their prayers.”

 If prayer worked, then, it should be apparent that highly religious countries have a statistically detectable betterment of their lives and fortunes in some areas of life.
 In 50 Reasons People Give for Believing in a God, Guy Harrison argues that the prayers that are the most heartfelt, passionate, honest and sincere are those of a mother for her own infants.
 So, if we compare poor countries, infant mortality should be negatively correlated with belief in God.
+But the data shows this to be untrue.

 “... there are many highly religious nations with horrible infant mortality rates.
 Meanwhile, highly secular nations with large percentages of atheists in their populations have very low infant mortality rates.”